 It is important to stress that not all companies are successful and that many fail – often in spectacular fashion.
 Plus, volatility is much higher than larger stocks because AIM companies can be very sensitive to the slightest development.
 Winning or losing one contract can make or break many firms, and it is common to see companies completely revamp their strategies.
 Langbar International, a cash shell that joined AIM in 2003, saw shares jump from 10p to £10 just on the announcement of a new chief executive officer (CEO) being appointed but, just two years later, that same CEO was jailed for losing £370 million that had been stashed somewhere in Brazil.
 Investors that had backed Nigerian oil producer Afren are still fighting claims in court today after the firm collapsed under questionable circumstances back in 2015.

 The accessibility and success of AIM means investors have an eclectic choice of stocks and sectors to pick from.
 There are stocks for investors looking to gain exposure in more traditional sectors such as banking, retail, construction and pharmaceuticals – areas often dominated by big and expensive stocks – as well as those seeking something with an edge, with companies working in diverse fields like public polling, video games and automation.

 How to invest in AIM

 You can choose to either invest or trade AIM stocks.
+With an IG share trading account, you can invest in shares for just £8 per trade.
+This goes down to just £5 if you make at least ten trades a month.
 When you invest, you buy the shares outright and are entitled to any dividends that are paid by the business.